 the campsite.
 If you are still up for exercise & stiff climbing, you head northeast up the valley 4 km to the

 Jaundar glacier.
 This may need technical skills & it may be better to walk up just a couple of kilometers

 there and back.
 Night in Har Ki Dun campsite.

 Day 07, Har Ki Dun – Osla:

-Return the same way to civilization.
-Overnight stay in Osla village tourist rest house/ tent.
+Come back to the same way to civilization.
+Overnight remain in Osla village traveler rest house/ tent.

 Day 08, Osla – Taluka:

 The 8th day is the 2nd last day of the trek, covering a distance of 13 km through steeper terrains &